 Office Hours: Monday to Thursday, 8:00am to 5:30pm; Friday, 8:00 am to 3:00 pm, except for Fiji and U.S. public holidays.

-Previously known as the United States Information Service, the Public Affairs Section advises the Ambassador on issues of public diplomacy, including media relations.
+Previously known as the United States Information Service, the Public Diplomacy Section advises the Ambassador on issues of public diplomacy, including media relations.
 The office conducts information programs on behalf of the U.S. government in Fiji.
-The Public Affairs Section also provides educational advising services.
+The Public Diplomacy Section also provides educational advising services.
 We work closely with other sections of the U.S. mission and with many Fijian organizations to encourage broader understanding of the United States and its relationship with Fiji, Kiribati, Nauru, Tonga and Tuvalu.
-The Public Affairs Section provides information to journalists and officials who need current information about the United States and U.S. policy; scholars and teachers who desire links to authoritative sources of information; business leaders who would like information about trade with the U.S; and other persons who want quick access to information about the U.S. Embassy in Fiji.
+The Public Diplomacy Section provides information to journalists and officials who need current information about the United States and U.S. policy; scholars and teachers who desire links to authoritative sources of information; business leaders who would like information about trade with the U.S; and other persons who want quick access to information about the U.S. Embassy in Fiji.

 For further information please contact us.